Wang Min (politician, born 1956)

 Wang Min (王敏 (Wáng Mǐn); born November 1956) is a Chinese politician from eastern China's Shandong province.
 He served as the Communist Party Secretary of Jinan, the top political position in the provincial capital, between 2011 and 2014.

 In December 2014 Wang was placed under investigation by the Communist Party's anti-corruption agency.
 Wang was the first provincial-ministerial official from Shandong province to be investigated in the province since the nationwide anti-graft campaign began in 2012.
-Wang was an alternate member of the 18th Central Committee of the Chinese Communist Party.
+Wang was an alternate of the 18th Central Committee of the Chinese Communist Party.